 Occupations and Workforce

-Anchor Point is a blue-collar town, with 36.58% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Anchor Point is generally considered to be a blue-collar town.
+36.58% of the Anchor Point workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Anchor Point is a town of construction workers and builders, sales and office workers and service providers.
 There are especially a lot of people living in Anchor Point who work in sales jobs (10.80%), office and administrative support (10.48%) and management occupations (7.55%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.25% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Anchor Point telecommute to their jobs.
+Overall, about 10.25% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle